-When lifting any boat, ALWAYS use a spreader bar.
-The spreader bar MUST be equal to the width of your boat at each lifting point.

-- Always follow the lift equipment's instructions and requirements. - When lifting your boat, always position the lifting slings at the port and starboard lifting sling label positions as shown in the illustration.
+- When lifting any boat, ALWAYS use a spreader bar. - The spreader bar MUST be equal to the width of the boat at each lifting point. - Make sure your boat remains level during lifting.
+Engines can be damaged by water ingestion if the stern is lifted higher than the bow. - Always follow the lift equipment's instructions and requirements. - When lifting your boat, always position the lifting slings at the port and starboard lifting sling label positions as shown in the illustration.